gsanchit01/myfoundationbank/README.md

 # myfoundationbank
-A web application for banking officers with database availability
+A web application for bancking system.
+.